OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     })();
     ````

-1. Although the app's functionality isn't complete, the visual markup is.
-You can see it by saving all your work and returning to Office Online.
-It should look similar to below.
-If you previously closed the Excel Online window or if your Office Online session has expired (the add-in doesn't seem to load), follow the [Side-load the Office add-in](#side-load-the-office-add-in) steps above.
+1. Although the app's functionality isn't complete, the visual markup is complete.
+To review your changes, save all files and then return to Office Online.
+Your add-in should look similar to the following screenshot.
+If you previously closed your browser or if your Office Online session expired (the add-in doesn't load), follow the steps in [Sideload the Office Add-in](#sideload-the-office-add-in).

     ![Add-in with visual markup complete](./Images/AddinVisual.png)

-1. The **root.vue** file has a number of placeholder functions that you will complete to get the add-in functioning.
-Start by locading the **getQuote** function.
+1. The **root.vue** file has a number of placeholder functions that you'll update to complete the add-in.
+Start by locating the **getQuote** function.
 This function calls a REST API to get real-time stock statistics on a specific stock symbol.
-Update it as seen below.
+Update it as shown below.

     ````typescript
     getQuote(symbol:string) {